March 4, July 4, November 3

 A society shows its health in the way it takes care of its most vulnerable.
 It is the same in community.
 The vulnerable, the rebellious, the somehow ‘different’ must not be made scapegoats for others’ inadequacies, ignorance, jealousy, anger, fear.
 Community is about growing in the compassionate life.
 Scapegoating is not compassionate.
-The Rule is always inclusive; if it were not then it would be undermining compassion.
-Without compassion the Rule would not be able to hold and support all the tensions of human relating.
+The rule is always inclusive; if it were not then it would be undermining compassion.
+Without compassion the rule would not be able to hold and support all the tensions of human relating.
 Grace works in this tension, compassion grows there.
 In the end, how a community is with the excommunicated says a lot about how its members live with inclusiveness, grace, and compassion.

-Humility assures, satisfies communal leadership that the God life is finding a way in the heart of the excommunicated.
+Humility satisfies, assures, communal leadership that the God life is finding a way in the heart of the excommunicated.
 There can be no real remorse without humility; and with humility insight can be accepted.
 Senpectae stand with those who are being confronted with the option of humility.

-While the Community Leader acts with all “speed, discernment, and diligence”, here they have no direct contact with the excommunicated.
+While the community leader acts with all “speed, discernment, and diligence”, here they have no direct contact with the excommunicated.
 Instead, the leader acts in the way the rest of the community is asked to act, being for them an example of non-association.
 They hold the community while other members of the community be the compassion the leader would like to be for the one lost.
-There may come a time when they, like the father of the prodigal son, rush to the lost one who has come to their senses, embracing them with a compassion too long unexpressed.
+There may come a time when they, like the father of the prodigal son, rush to lost one who has come to their senses, embracing them with a compassion too long unexpressed.

 In meditation, as contemplative prayer, there is an attending into this compassion, a compassion that is the divine life.
-In going, with the mantra, beyond word, image, and idea we are changed, becoming this compassion at the heart of all things.
-In meditation, the meditator prays with the excommunicated, the ‘dark sheep’, the different, that all of us might be humble enough to live compassionately.
+In going, with the mantra, beyond word, image, and idea we are changed, over time becoming this compassion at the heart of all things.
+In meditation, the meditator prays with the excommunicated, the ‘dark sheep’, and the different, that all of us might be humble enough to live compassionately.